-- Print or use both sides of each sheet of paper. - Convert as many files as possible to electronic only (pdf or other formats) so that less printing is needed. - Share your ride!
+- Get to know your Deployed Environmental Professional.
+They are a GREAT resource for all environmental questions you might have. - Include your Deployed Environmental Professional in early discussions of work that is occurring! - Get to know you Waste Management Coordinator.
+They are a GREAT resource to compliantly manage waste generated. - Print or use both sides of each sheet of paper. - Convert as many files as possible to electronic only (pdf or other formats) so that less printing is needed. - Share your ride!
 When several employees are going to the same meeting, share a car, whether it is a rental car, personal vehicle, or government vehicle.
 Less cars mean less environmental impact. - Turn off lights and equipment when not in use.
 Electricity purchases contribute the largest percentage towards greenhouse gas emissions at LANL.

 - Environmental Protection and Compliance

 - Environmental Contacts

 - Deployed Environmental Professionals

+- Waste Support

 - SD400, Environmental Management System

+- PD400, Environmental Protection

+- P401, Implementing Environmental Requirements

-- EPC-CP Spills Pager (505) 664-7722
+- EPC-CP Spills Pager 664-7722